 - Who the ICO should contact if it needs more information.

-The ICO won’t expect you to provide a comprehensive analysis, given the limited time you have.
+The ICO won’t expect a comprehensive analysis, given the limited time you have.
 However, it will expect you to demonstrate an awareness of what’s happened and how the damage should be addressed.

-Once you’ve notified the ICO, it will confirm receipt, and the incident will go on a list of active cases that the organisation is looking into.
+Once you’ve notified the ICO, it will confirm receipt, and the incident will go on a list of active cases.
 You will generally hear back within a few weeks if the investigators are happy with your actions.

 But if the ICO suspects a GDPR violation, it may begin a formal investigation, which can take several months to complete.